pnguy046/Rshell/README.md

 For this code, we made a shell that would be able to use the simple commands of ls, echo, and mkdir with the combination of the comparators of &&, ||, and ;.

+## Bugs

+Initially we had an issues with white space, empty vectors, and trying to do more than 2 commands at the time.
+We resolved these issues for the most part.

 ## Installation